tomjoht/tomjoht.github.io/_posts/2016/7/2016-07-20-apply-80-20-rule-to-project-management-tech-comm.md

 > Decide that, given the non-urgent nature of most issues, you will steer people toward the following means of communication, in order of preference: e-mail, phone, and in-person meetings. ...I haven't had an in-person meeting for my business in more than five years and have had fewer than a dozen conference calls, all lasting less than 30 minutes.
 >
 > Do not e-mail first thing in the morning or last thing at night.
 The former scrambles your priorities and plans for the day, and the latter just gives you insomnia.
 E-mail can wait until 10 A.M, after you've completed at least one of your critical to-do items.

 By focusing on your two mission-critical tasks the first thing in the morning -- instead of responding to email and focusing on trivial errands -- you set yourself up to be more productive.
 And if you know that you're leaving the office at 4pm, you're less likely to let time slip by chatting at the watercooler, browsing websites, or sitting in pointless meetings.

 Overall, some of Ferriss' tactics seem too harsh.
 I'm probably not going to shut down all social interactions, cancel meetings, and take myself offline for hours at a time.
 But I am going to focus on those top 2 tasks that are responsible for 80% of the output.
 Even if the list of tasks continues to grow on Projects A and B, perhaps it won't matter as much because I'll be completing the things that matter.

-{{site.data.alerts.ad}}With the modern online documentation tools like ClickHelp, you can <a href="https://clickhelp.co/online-documentation-tool/">create Web Help output</a> as well generate PDF, DOCX, EPUB and other formats from the same source.
+{{site.data.alerts.ad}}With the modern online documentation tools like ClickHelp, you can <a rel="nofollow" href="https://clickhelp.co/online-documentation-tool/">create Web Help output</a> as well generate PDF, DOCX, EPUB and other formats from the same source.
 Start your own documentation portal today: get ClickHelp trial.
 Get your <a href="https://clickhelp.co/online-documentation-tool-free-trial/">ClickHelp.co trial</a> today and give it a try.{{site.data.alerts.end}}